artsandmetaphysics/goodlifeodyssey/_poems/inferno-summarium.md

 wax-like, they meld with serpents, coiled rough.<br>
 <br>
 Hot flames entomb false counselors within.<br>
-Ulysses tells how he urged on friends to<br>
+Ulysses’s friends, won by his words, end in<br>
-their foolish deaths and how the sea closed in.<br>
+a God-sent wave, having seen the mountain.<br>
 <br>
 The next flame asked how Italy has been—<br>
 a soldier turned friar turned fraud who led<br>
 pope Boni’s scheme to conquer Christian kin.<br>
 <br>
-Those who’ve pimped mistrust and schism have bred<br>
+Next, those who’ve pimped mistrust and schism bred<br>
-are split and closed repeatedely.
+are split and closed repeatedly.
 There lies<br>
-Mohammed and a man holding his head!<br>
+Mohamed and a man holding his own head!<br>